Last Updated on

 With small mammals, birds, snakes and insects on the menu, that doesn’t mean there won’t be any big game out there; as covered in a previous article on hunting big game, you’re going to need to go to remote areas — the more remote the better.

 That’s because experienced hunters will target prime areas (which will be semi-remote) first; because they know how to hunt, and they understand the dynamic of “hunting pressure” and how it drives big game quickly out of an area.
-As a rule of thumb, if you want to hunt in a time like this, seek out wilderness areas that are deep in the wilderness and beyond those semi-remote areas.
+As a rule of thumb, if you want to hunt in a time like this, seek out areas that are deep in the wilderness and beyond those semi-remote areas (you’ll want to pack appropriate bushcraft gear in this situation).
 Now you’ll have the best chances of finding big game that hasn’t been spooked by a drastic increase in “hunting pressure”.

 Finally, when it comes to hunting, those with experience and knowledge of the land stand to do best.
 Those without experience or basic knowledge, stand to fail miserably.